 The Bridge Chapel at Rochester was built by Sir John de Cobham, who lived at nearby Cooling Castle.
 Described as “newly constructed” in January 1393, the chapel was located on the eastern approach to the medieval stone bridge, formerly called Chapel Lane or Bridge Lane, but today known as the Esplanade.

 Bridge chapels were once a common feature of major bridges throughout Britain.
-Today, however, apart from the Rochester Bridge Chapel only five other bridge chapels are still standing at Bradford-on-Avon, Derby, Rotherham, St. Ives in Cambridgeshire, and Wakefield, plus a former lock-up at Bradford-on-Avon which may once have been a chapel, the chapel ruins at Cromford in Derbyshire and some remnants at Elvet Bridge in Durham.
+Today, however, apart from the Rochester Bridge Chapel only five other bridge chapels are still standing, at Derby, Rotherham, St. Ives in Cambridgeshire, Morpeth and Wakefield, plus a former lock-up at Bradford-on-Avon which may once have been a chapel, the chapel ruins at Cromford in Derbyshire and some remnants at Elvet Bridge in Durham.
 Mostly built during the 14th or 15th centuries, these bridge chapels provided a place for travellers and pilgrims to attend mass and pray for a safe journey, just as airport chapels provide for travellers today.
 Many were also chantry chapels where prayers were said for the souls of the founders and benefactors and some also collected tolls or sought alms to finance the upkeep of their bridges.

 The Trust is funding the publication of the first major comprehensive research project into the Bridge Chapels of Medieval Britain.
 Evidence for more than 250 bridge chapels and related monuments has been uncovered to date.
 The research will be published in 2021 in book form, supplemented by an online gazetteer.